crimsonvspurple/hemonto/README.md

 </p>

 ## Description
-A rapid prototype of a REST API system for some slicing and dicing!
+A rapid prototype of a REST API system for some slicing and dicing! `docker-compose up` and `localhost:3000/api` is all you need to get started.

 ## Goals
 - [x] Get hands wet with NestJS.
 Great framework for building scalable Node.js applications.
 Documentation is very good.